hudsonletuan/chatbot-openai/README.md

 - **Fetch API**: A modern, promise-based API for making asynchronous HTTP requests from the browser.

 <i>For the functions (`login.js`, `signup.js`, `api-key.js`, and `chat.js`) located in the functions directory, they can be accessed via the URL `/.netlify/functions/_____`.
-This URL is not directly related to the file structure of the project on local machine or in repository.
+This URL is not directly related to the file structure of the project on the local machine or in the repository.
 Instead, it's a URL pattern that Netlify uses to route requests to the serverless functions.</i>

 ### Deployment